North West Lands Her First Magazine Cover

 https://www.instagram.com/p/Br3l0Qynuwm/

-The interview was published after Kim sparked a smaller controversy by posting a picture on Instagram that showed North wearing a bright red lipstick.
+The interview was published after Kim sparked a smaller controversy by posting a picture on Instagram that showed North wearing bright red lipstick.
 Worried fans responded with dismissive remarks, arguing that she is too young to use beauty products.
-As Allure reports, some of the commentators were down-right offended, questioning Kim’s child-rearing abilities altogether.
+As Allure reports, some of the commentators were downright offended, questioning Kim’s child-rearing abilities altogether.

 “Your daughter is how old?
 Why is she wearing lipstick?
 Sad,” someone commented.